collective-soundworks/soundworks/README.md

 - `constructor(options:Object = {})`
   The `constructor` accepts the following `options`:
-  - `name:String`, name of the module
+  - `name:String`, `name` of the module.
 - `addParameterNumber(name:String, label:String, min:Number, max:Number, step:Number, init:Number)`
   The `addParameterNumber` method is used to add a number control parameter.
 Its arguments are:
-  - `name:String`, name of the parameter
+  - `name:String`, name of the parameter;
-  - `label:String`, label of the parameter in the GUI on the client side
+  - `label:String`, label of the parameter in the GUI on the client side;
-  - `min:Number`, minimum value of the parameter
+  - `min:Number`, minimum value of the parameter;
-  - `max:Number`, maximum value of the parameter
+  - `max:Number`, maximum value of the parameter;
-  - `step:Number`, step to increment or decrement the value of the parameter
+  - `step:Number`, step to increment or decrement the value of the parameter;
-  - `init:Number`, initial value of the parameter
+  - `init:Number`, initial value of the parameter.
 - `addParameterSelect(name:String, label:String, options:Array, init:String)`
   The `addParameterSelect` method is used to add a select control parameter.
 In the GUI on the client side, the select parameter displays a select form with the options `options`.
 Its arguments are:
-  - `name:String`, name of the parameter
+  - `name:String`, name of the parameter;
-  - `label:String`, label of the parameter in the GUI on the client side
+  - `label:String`, label of the parameter in the GUI on the client side;
-  - `options:Array`, options of the select parameter the user can choose from in the GUI on the client side (of `String`)
+  - `options:Array`, options of the select parameter the user can choose from in the GUI on the client side (the array contains `String` elements);
-  - `init:String`, initial value of the parameter (present in the `options` array)
+  - `init:String`, initial value of the parameter (present in the `options` array).
 - `addCommand(name:String, label:String, fun:Function)`
   The `addCommand` method allows for adding a command.
 Its arguments are:
-  - `name:String`, name of the command
+  - `name:String`, name of the command;
-  - `label:String`, label of the command in the GUI on the client side
+  - `label:String`, label of the command in the GUI on the client side;
-  - `fun:Function`, function to be executed when the command is called
+  - `fun:Function`, function to be executed when the command is called.
 - `addInfo(name:String, label:String, init:Number|String)`
    The `addInfo` method allows for adding an info to be displayed on the client side.
 Its arguments are:
-  - `name:String`, name of the info to display
+  - `name:String`, name of the info to display;
-  - `label:String`, label of the info in the GUI on the client side
+  - `label:String`, label of the info in the GUI on the client side;
-  - `init:Number|String`, initial value of the info to display
+  - `init:Number|String`, initial value of the info to display.
 - `setParameter(name:String, value:Number|String)`
   The `setParameter` method allows set the value of the parameter `name` to `value`.
 The argument `value` is either of `Number` or `String` depending on whether you update a number or select parameter.
 - `setInfo(name:String, value:Number|String)`